Welcome to the Starfish Room

-The Starfish Curriculum follows the reformed EYFS (September 2021)
+The Starfish Curriculum follows the EYFS Statutory Framework

 Click below to view our long term curriculum plan.